 This site is not supported by any establishment other than my own.
 Please see my disclosure to satisfy your curiosity.

 I unleashed the Kraken.
 Not intentionally!
 But I set up a routine, gave it time, energy, and a place in my life.
 Now, its a beast with a morning routine all its own.
+The financial and physical benefits of yoga are too good, its a cuddly kind-of Kraken.

 THE KRAKEN AKA MY YOGA HABIT